Denny-Lin/DDK_lightweight_trojan/README.md

 # DDK_lightweight_trojan
 * An application that can transmit some information from server.
 * I made this before and played for a while.
-* It can use local system call to do every IO behavior with no detection.
+* It can use local system calls to do every IO behaviors with no detection.
 * Maybe I will upload if necessary.
 <br><br/>